appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 > `0` and the value for the [session-cookie-lifetime](#web-appsession-configsession-cookie-lifetime) to a value that > points far in the future.

 ##### `/web-app/session-config/session-inactivity-timeout` *integer*
-This node allows you to specify a timeout that marks the session as inactive.
+This node allows you to specify a timeout in seconds that marks the session as inactive.
 This lets the application server remove the session from memory and persists it to the configurated persistence layer.
 By default, we persist sessions to the file system.

 > Actually we only have a filesystem persistence manager as part of our standard session manager.
 By registering